The best way to create happy triggers is to start by understanding what a happy trigger is.

 Use the same flow above and think about each of the five senses and what triggers a negative response.

-You can go back and change the meaning you gave those events and therefore change the effect of that trigger.
+You can go back and change the meaning you gave those events and change the trigger’s effect.

 “That’s five times a week that you are triggered in a negative way.”